7

 Proctor, a Junior, is also a projected NBA draft pick.

-Florida big man Alex Condon is playing a significant role for the fifth-ranked Gators (25-4).
+Florida big man Alex Condon is playing a significant role for the Gators, who are coming off winning the SEC title.

 Three months ago, Condon wasn’t anywhere to be seen on ESPN’s 2025 NBA Mock Draft, now Australian big man and Florida Gators star Alex Condon has risen all the way to a be a predicted first round selection.